ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/setting-up-authentication.dotnet.markdown

 `Certificate` property allows to pass certificate which will be used by RavenDB client to connect to server.

-{NOTE Your server must be running `https` if you want to use client certificate.
+{NOTE If your RavenDB instance is running on 'https' then your application has to use a client certificate in order to be able to access the server.
 You can find more information [here](../server/security/overview). /}

 ## Example I